If you love cats, you’re in for a treat today, as here we have 100 cat facts you won’t want to miss!

 If you’ve just read the last 100 cat facts and got to this point, I congratulate you!

-You must be as big of a lover as cats as I am, and that’s no easy task!
+You must be as big of a lover of cats as I am, and that’s no easy task!
 Why else would I spend days writing cat facts?!

-Although really, it’s difficult not to love cats – they’ve been with us now for thousands of years keeping us company.
+It’s difficult not to love cats; they’ve been with us for thousands of years, keeping us company.

 And it’s easy to assume that they’ll keep lording over our houses for many, many more years!